jarviscanada/jarvis_data_eng_AndrewChew/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AndrewChew/tree/master/core_java)]:

   - Twitter App: Not Started
-  - JDBC App: Not Started
+  - JDBC App: Developed a java Maven project to implement DAO patterns to CRUD to and from a psql database provisioned using docker.
-  - Grep App: Not Started
+  - Grep App: Developed a java Maven project to perform regex pattern matching on files in a given directory.
+Leveraged the log4j and slf4j packages to log error messages.

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AndrewChew/tree/master/springboot)]: Not Started